Wollaston Lake: Access

-Access to the lake is provided by the community airstrip (Wollaston Lake Airport) and an all-weather road (Highway 905) to La Ronge.
-This road passes by the western side of the lake, while the community of Wollaston Lake is located on the eastern side, but the lake can be crossed by a winter road when the lake is frozen (November through June) and by the Wollaston barge when it is not.
-Air service is also provided to Points North Landing, a service centre for nearby uranium mines.
-This industry provides jobs for local residents, but has raised concerns over possible contamination of the lake.
+Saskatchewan Highway 905 connects Wollaston Lake to La Ronge.
+This all-weather road passes by the western side of the lake, while the community of Wollaston Lake is located on the eastern side, but the lake can be crossed by a winter road when the lake is frozen (November through June) and by the Wollaston barge when it is not.

+As of 2026, Rise Air provides scheduled service to Wollaston Lake Airport, connecting it to Points North Landing (a service centre for nearby uranium mines), La Ronge, Prince Albert, and Saskatoon.

 On the west side of the lake at Collins Bay, near Collins Creek, is Collins Bay Airport.
 Also on the west side of the lake, near Hidden Bay, is an abandoned airport called Hidden Bay Airport.

 At the southern end of the lake at Nekweaga Bay is a Nekweaga Bay Airport.
 It is a private airport that provides access to Wilderness Family Outfitters.

-Rise Air provides daily flights connecting Wollaston Lake with Stony Rapids, Fond Du Lac, La Ronge, Prince Albert, and Saskatoon.